 - Choose a major professor and establish a five-member graduate doctoral committee by the beginning of the third semester in residency; - 2) The major adviser, the Coordinator of Graduate Studies, and the Department Chair will consider the student's academic record and interview the student at a committee meeting to assess the student's ability to pursue additional graduate work by the end of the first semester of residency.
-This assessment fulfills the requirement for a qualifying examination as determined by the Graduate Council of The University of Southern Mississippi as stated in this Bulletin; - Develop a Program of Study (projection of coursework taken during tenure in Coastal Sciences) in consultation with major professor and dissertation committee by the end of the third semester of residency.
+This assessment fulfills the requirement for a qualifying examination as determined by the Graduate Council of The University of Southern Mississippi as stated in this Bulletin;

+- 3) Develop a Program of Study (projection of coursework taken during tenure in Coastal Sciences) in consultation with major professor and dissertation committee by the end of the third semester of residency.
 Graduate students cannot accumulate more than two Cs; - 4) Research Tool(s).
-The Ph.D. program requires (a) proficiency in two of the following languages: French, German, Russian or Spanish, or (b) proficiency in one language and in statistics or computer science;

-- Submit a research prospectus approved by the graduate doctoral committee by the end of the fourth semester in residency; - 6) Pass an oral and/or written comprehensive examination by the end of the sixth semester in residency which is administered by the doctoral committee; and - 7) Present an acceptable copy of the dissertation to the graduate doctoral committee at least ten days prior to a public defense of the dissertation at a publicly announced meeting.
-(See Dissertation Timetable in front section of this Bulletin.) - 8) A 3.0 GPA is required for graduation. - 9.
+The Ph.D. program requires that the student's Ph.D. committee will convene and examine the student academic background and progress to date and will together develop a set of research tools based on the student's goals.
+These research tools will not exceed a total of 15 hours in addition to the core courses and other degree requirements. - Submit a research prospectus approved by the graduate doctoral committee by the end of the fourth semester in residency; - 6) Pass an oral and written comprehensive examination by the end of the sixth semester in residency which is administered by the doctoral committee; and - 7) Present an acceptable copy of the dissertation to the graduate doctoral committee at least ten days prior to a public defense of the dissertation at a publicly announced meeting.
+(See Dissertation Timetable in front section of this Bulletin.) - 8) A 3.0 GPA is required for graduation. - 9).
 Residency.
-Students must meet the residency requirements specified in the Bulletin.
+Students must meet the residency requirements specified in the Bulletin - 10) Continuous Enrollment Requirement